The School just opened.

 There is nothing quite like four lion teams meeting at the centre of China town.

-The challenge to win the first right of passage through the street, surrounded by hundreds of people.
+The challenge to win the first right of passage through the street.

 There were eight magnificent colored lions bounding and lunging at each other.